Frequently Asked Questions

 What is a typical work week like for an intern?

-Interns generally work 40-50 hours per week, 8am to 4:30pm, Monday through Friday.
+Interns are encouraged to work 40 hours per week, 8:00am to 4:30pm, Monday through Friday.
 This estimate includes all major and minor rotations, meetings, and didactics.
 The internship faculty value balance, and support participation in interests and activities outside of work.

 Are interns expected to work on the weekends?

 No, interns are never on-call at night or on the weekends.
 Work is not taken home for confidentiality purposes and is not necessary since there is enough time during the work day to complete your work.
-Interns involved in the New Outlook Program will receive pagers for the purposes of making coaching calls.
-It is possible that these will occur on the weekend.
-However, more specific information about this process and establishing boundaries will be discussed with the New Outlook supervisor at the outset of receiving pagers.
+Interns involved in the New Outlook Program will receive pagers and work cell phones for the purposes of making coaching calls.
+It is possible that these will occur outside regular working hours.
+However, more specific information about this process and establishing boundaries will be discussed with the New Outlook supervisor at the outset of assignment to the New Outlook Program.

 Does FSH have any post-doctoral opportunities?
 Are there post-docs there now?

-There is currently one postdoctoral psychology resident on staff at Fulton State Hospital and an additional two postdoctoral residents beginning in the fall of 2013.
+There are currently two postdoctoral psychology residents on staff at Fulton State Hospital and an additional two postdoctoral residents beginning in the fall of 2014.
 These positions, while often available, are subject to funding demands of the facility and the Department of Mental Health and may not be available on a regular basis.
 However, many former interns were able to secure post-doctoral funding, and several current faculty members completed their post-doctoral training hours on site.

 How are major rotations selected?
 Do I have to select all my rotations at the beginning of the year?

 The FSH internship program offers a variety of clinical rotations and our program emphasizes obtaining a broad experience and the generalist approach.
-It is recommended that interns specify their areas of interest during their post-doctoral training year.
+It is recommended that interns wait to specify their areas of interest until their post-doctoral training year.
 While at FSH, the interns will complete two, six-month major and two, six-month minor rotations, selected at the beginning of the internship year following an orientation to each potential rotation experience.
+Fulton State Hospital offers three fulltime internship positions, two interns in the General Treatment Track and one intern in the Forensic Evaluation Track.
+The Intern in the Forensic Evaluation Track starts with the Forensic Evaluation Rotation.
+For the intern’s second major rotation she or he will select a treatment rotation based on the intern’s interests, needs, and career goals.
+The two Interns in the General Treatment Track select two treatment rotations based on their interests, needs, and career goals.
+Rotations are selected with the assistance of the Training Director at the beginning of the year.

 What benefits are included?
 Are spouses and children included?